"Evening" and "Morning" - A Beautiful promise

-Daniel 8:14 (that response) has been manipulated like clay in the way it has been analyzed, translated and interpreted by Jews and Christians!
+Daniel 8:14 is that "How long?" response to Gabriel - but is really for us.
+Sadly, its meaning has been manipulated like clay in the way it has been analyzed, translated and interpreted by Jews and Christians!
 It is, however, Christ’s response to Gabriel’s question, “How long?”

 - “And he said unto me, Unto two thousand and three hundred days; then shall the sanctuary be cleansed” (Daniel 8:14 – KJV).

 - “He said to me, ‘It will take 2,300 evenings and mornings; then the sanctuary will be reconsecrated” (Daniel 8:14 – NIV).